 Furthermore, we also want to thank Mr. Klein from the Brau Union, who supported this event with additional beer in case of shortage and with tasting glasses.

-Stephan Schwarz attended the 22nd International Symposium on Analytical and Applied Pyrolysis in Kyoto, which took place at the University of Kyoto.
+Stephan Schwarz attended the 22nd International Symposium on Analytical and Applied Pyrolysis, opens an external URL in a new window in Kyoto, which took place at the University of Kyoto.
 The Chairman of the meeting was Prof. Hajime Ohtani.
 The topics of the conference were analytical pyrolysis up to fuels from renewable raw materials and recycling of plastics.
 In total, 343 scientists from 34 different countries attended the meeting.
 The cultural program was also very impressive.
 The participants heard Japanese drums, saw Japanese koi carp and the golden pagoda, and tasted delicious sushi and other Japanese delights.
 The different culture of japan was very fascinating to the people.

 We look forward to the Pyro 2020, which will take place in Ghent.